getsentry/sentry-docs/src/collections/_documentation/platforms/native/index.md

 ## Capturing Events

 The Native SDK exposes a _Value API_ to construct values like Exceptions, User objects, Tags, and even entire Events.
+There are several ways to create an event.

+### Manual Events

-To capture an event, follow these steps:
+To create and capture a manual event, follow these steps:

 1. Create an event value using `sentry_value_new_event`.
 This internally creates an object value and initializes it with common event attributes, like